abcHubHH/challenge/README.md

 A: Yes, it implies that price-change follows the q-distribution which is a particular time-invariant, Poisson-weighted sum of Gaussians (see further reading below).

+Q. What does this have to do with subatomic particles?

+A. Nothing, other than the fact that some problems which couple probability and dynamics in both physics and finance apparently benefit from using a type of probability that is based on complex numbers.
+And sometimes you have to trust the mathematics.

 Q: What is the point in using a classical model if the quantum model is an almost perfect match to the data?

 A: The quantum model predicts variance and the price-change distribution, but does not provide a time series of daily prices.
 If a classical model can do that, and still produce the quadratic shape, then that will be very useful.
 We will therefore also give an honorable mention to any classical entry which can come close to matching the quantum model even if it involves extra parameters.

 Q: Can I use AI for the challenge?

 A: Yes, AI-assisted entries are encouraged.
-We used Grok to help design the challenge.
-Its [entry](submissions/grok_rough_vol) is a rough volatility model which uses 4 parameters.
+We used Grok to help design and code the challenge.
+Its [entry](submissions/grok_rough_vol) is a rough volatility model which uses 4 parameters for an R² of 0.945 – close but no cigar!

 **Further reading:**